Ecclesiastical Licences Act 1533: Provisions

 The preamble is noteworthy because it is written in the form of a petition from the Commons to the King and is one of the first mentions of a "papal usurpation" and because it reasserts the theory that England has "no superior under God, but only your Grace".
 It also claims that the authority of the King's "imperial crown" is diminished by "the unreasonable and uncharitable usurpations and exactions" of the Pope.

-The words at the end of section 7 of the act were repealed by section 4(a) of the Statute Law Revision Act 1948 (11 & 12 Geo.
-6. c.
-62).

 Section 5 of the act (which amongst other things had the effect of requiring faculties to be registered by the Clerk of the Crown in Chancery) does not apply in relation to any faculty granted to a public notary.

 As to section 11 of the act, see section 5 of the Public Notaries Act 1843 (6 & 7 Vict. c.
 90).
 In section 11 of the act (which relates to refusal of archbishop to grant licences etc.) any reference to the Lord Chancellor or Lord Keeper of the Great Seal (however expressed) is to be read as a reference to the Chancellor of the High Court.
 The Chancellor of the High Court may nominate another judge of that court to exercise his functions under this section.